 So get started today with our list of fantastic free websites that are packed with brilliant interactive lessons, or articles that take the mystery out of music theory and electronic music production.
 We've also highlighted our favorite paid learning sites resources too, in case you want to go deeper with your musical education.

-We've also launched our own series of tutorials, where you can find advice on how to begin making melodies, beats, chords — and even a guide to getting your first creations published.
+We've also released our own tutorials on how to create your first track in GarageBand, 5 tips for starting a new track and a guide to getting your first creations published.

 Check out all these sites — and have fun learning and improving your skills.
 Even legends like Jimi Hendrix or Prince never took a formal music lesson, so anything is possible!

 If you’re a complete novice and are looking for a fast and very fun introduction to electronic music, Ableton’s learning site is invaluable.
 Ableton are the makers of popular music production hardware and software including Ableton Live, but their learning site takes things back to basics.

 Visit the site and you’ll start by creating beats — both acoustic and electric.
 Then the course guides you through the fundamentals of notes and scales, chords, basslines, melodies and song structure.

 Nearly every step of Ableton’s course gets you directly involved in the process, so you can enjoy making music from the very beginning.
 By letting you experiment, the course proves just how simple it is for anyone to produce a catchy melody or beat.
 It also uses instrumental parts from famous songs to demonstrate music theory, from Queen’s “We Will Rock You” to Beyonce’s “Single Ladies.”

 Although the website is still in Beta, it’s nonetheless a great first step for a beginner.
 And perhaps more importantly, it’s a lot of fun!

 Get to grips with your music making software